Bernard Tomic: 2018: Rankings downfall, reality television stint and fourth ATP title

-Following the French Open, Tomic qualified for the Rosmalen Grass Court Championships in the Netherlands, where he made a surprise run to the semi-finals, losing to eventual champion Richard Gasquet in three sets.
-This was Tomic's first appearance in an ATP tour semi-final in more than two years.
+Following the French Open, Tomic qualified for the Rosmalen Grass Court Championships in the Netherlands, where he made a surprise run to the semifinals, losing to eventual champion Richard Gasquet in three sets.
+This was Tomic's first appearance in an ATP Tour semifinal in more than two years.
 The result moved Tomic back inside the world's top 150.
 Tomic then attempted to qualify for Wimbledon, but lost in the final round of qualification to second seed Ruben Bemelmans.
-He gained entry into the main draw as a lucky loser however, after Roberto Bautista-Agut withdrew from the tournament.
-Tomic defeated fellow lucky loser Hubert Hurkacz in the first round to earn his first main draw grand slam win since the 2017 Australian Open.
+He gained entry into the main draw as a lucky loser, however, after Roberto Bautista Agut withdrew from the tournament.
+Tomic defeated fellow lucky loser Hubert Hurkacz in the first round to earn his first Grand Slam main-draw win since the 2017 Australian Open.
 He went on to lose to the 24th seed Kei Nishikori in four sets in the second round.
-Tomic then suffered a string of poor results in his next four tournaments, failing to win a main draw match at any event.
+Tomic then suffered a string of poor results in his next four tournaments, failing to win a main-draw match at any event.
 His poor form carried over to the US Open, where he lost in the first round of qualifying to fellow Australian Thanasi Kokkinakis and was accused of tanking.
-Tomic then returned to the Challenger tour at the inaugural Rafa Nadal Open, where he won the tournament as the sixth seed.
+Tomic then returned to the Challenger Tour at the inaugural Rafa Nadal Open, where he won the tournament as the sixth seed.
 This was Tomic's first title of any kind in three years and first Challenger title in eight years.
 In late September, Tomic qualified for and won the Chengdu Open, defeating top-seeded Fabio Fognini in the final.
-Tomic saved four match points against Fognini in what was his first ATP world tour tournament victory in three years.
-The win moved Tomic back inside the Top 100 at world number 76, his best ranking since July 2017.
+Tomic saved four match points against Fognini in what was his first ATP World Tour tournament victory in three years.
+The win moved Tomic back inside the top 100 at world No. 76, his best ranking since July 2017.

-Tomic then attempted to qualify for the Stockholm Open, but was forced to retire due to an injury in the first-round of qualifying against Oscar Otte.
+Tomic then attempted to qualify for the Stockholm Open, but was forced to retire due to an injury in the first round of qualifying against Oscar Otte.
 Tomic played no further tournaments in 2018 and finished the year ranked world No. 83.